Open-Source Skull Reconstruction with MONAI: Conclusion

 \section{Conclusion}

 In this contribution, we presented a pre-trained autoencoder for automatic skull reconstruction as a MONAI research contribution.
+We showed that existing open-source MONAI tutorials (e.g., '3D spleen segmentation') can be easily adapted to new applications, such as cranial and facial reconstruction.
+Reasonable results can be obtained without major modification to the sources.
+The codes and pre-trained models can also be conveniently shared on the MONAI GitHub platform for other MONAI users interested in this topic.
 The data sets for the pre-training originate from the MUG500+ dataset \cite{li2021mug500}.
 All skulls are complete (healthy) with no holes or fractures.
 Hence, the skulls can be used, for example, by injecting synthetic holes into the healthy skulls and steering an algorithm to learn the task of skull completion \cite{morais2019automated}.
 A pure end-user and browser-based solution can be tried out in the online framework StudierFenster (\url{www.studierfenster.at} \cite{egger2022studierfenster}) within the 3D Skull Reconstruction module \cite{li2021online}.

-Future work sees the pre-training on more data, especially from different clinical institutes that cover a wider variety of CT scanners, scanning protocols, resolutions, etc. Furthermore, a federated learning approach to train algorithms across multiple decentralized edge devices or servers holding local data samples, is desirable, so that researchers can incorporate there own datasets in the pre-trained model, without sharing the dataset.
-Finally, incorporating all patient information available into a so-called multimodal model, which does a physician per se, but are not considered when training only on the patient's images \cite{heiliger2022beyond}.
+Future work sees the pre-training on more data, especially from different clinical institutes that cover a wider variety of CT scanners, scanning protocols, resolutions, etc. Furthermore, a federated learning approach to train algorithms across multiple decentralized edge devices or servers holding local data samples, is desirable, so that researchers can incorporate their own datasets in the pre-trained model, without sharing the dataset.
+Finally, A model capable of processing multimodal inputs (texts, images, etc) \cite{heiliger2022beyond}, similar to a real physician, is more desirable for the skull reconstruction task, compared to training on skull images alone.
 Refer to \cite{li2022training} for another open-source MONAI-based skull reconstruction project about latent space disentanglement \cite{fragemann2022review}.